top of page

 The Digital Transformation

-Digital tools now connect design, planning and shop-floor work into a single flow.
-Data flows from CAD to machines to reports with less handoffs.
-This transition is possible and inexpensive for many plants, not only big ones.
-It addresses “islands” of lean, automation, and digitalization by establishing a unified, real-time source of truth across ERP, MES, and IIoT streams.
+Digital tools now connect design, planning, and shop-floor work into a seamless flow.
+Data moves from CAD to machines to reports with fewer handoffs.
+This transition is achievable and cost-effective for many plants, not just the large ones.
+It addresses the challenges of lean manufacturing, automation, and digitalization by creating a unified, real-time source of truth across ERP, MES, and IIoT streams.

 • CNC machining centers with closed-loop feedback